Nyeru/Password-Manager/README.md

    - Hard reset is generally done by manually deleting the vault

 **Vulnerabilities**:
-   - Situation: Local Password manager, Assume attacker has access to machine eiother in person or remote
+   - Situation: Local Password manager, Assume attacker has access to machine either in person or remote
    - main concern is the python dict in memory
       - Possible memory dumping/modification of code to print out information post decryption
          - Assumes attacker has access to system state DURING runtime